Skip to Content

 According to the Colorado Department of Public Health and Environment, gas-powered vehicles are a major source of these ozone precursors.
 So it's not surprising that car-choked Rogers Park shows up solid yellow on that map.
 It's especially frustrating when you consider that much of the smog is generated by suburbanites using the neighborhood as a cut-through route.

-On the bright side, one could view Sheridan's massive road width as a feature, not a defect, because it provides plenty of room for protected bike lanes.
-Granville Avenue, located two blocks south of Devon, is currently undergoing a Complete Streets makeover that will turn it into a 2.8 mile greenway between the North Shore Channel Trail and Lake Michigan.
+On the bright side, one could view Sheridan's massive road width as a feature, not a defect, in that it provides plenty of room to install protected bike lanes.
+Granville Avenue, located two blocks south of Devon, is currently undergoing a Complete Streets makeover that will turn it into a 2.8 mile greenway between the North Shore Channel Trail and the Lakefront Trail.

 So it would be a no-brainer to connect Rogers Park to Granville with protected lanes on Sheridan.
-They could start at Howard and run until Devon, where Sheridan jogs east, and then continue south on Broadway to Granville.
-Doing this would also make it easier to access Winthop/Kenmore and the Lakefront Trail.
+They could start at the Evanston border and run south until Devon, where Sheridan jogs east.
+From there, the bike route would continue a quarter mile south on Broadway to Granville.
+Doing this would also make it easier to access Winthrop/Kenmore and the Lakefront Trail.

-Again, doing a road diet on Sheridan would provide right-of-way for the bike lanes, which would be curside.
-Car parking would be moved to the left of the bikeways, and if curb protection was added as well, that would create a comfortable bike route.
+Again, doing a road diet on Sheridan would provide right-of-way for the bike lanes, which would be curbside.
+Car parking would be moved to the left of the bikeways, and if curb protection was added as well, that would create a safe, comfortable bikeway.

 Sheridan Road's current four-lane layout.
-Photo: Crain Stern
+Photo: Craig Stern

 Once biking feels safe, studies show that many more people will do it, thereby reducing the number of cars on the road.
 With fewer drivers using Sheridan at any given point in time, that will reduce travel times for those motorists who remain, as well as reducing the road noise and pollution those vehicles generate.

-In addition, protected bike lanes will improve revenue for local businesses as Sheridan becomes more inviting to locals and less clogged by suburbanites blasting through with no intention of stopping and contributing to the neighborhood economy.
+In addition, protected bike lanes will improve revenue for local businesses as Sheridan becomes more inviting to locals and less clogged by suburbanites blasting through with no intention to stop and contribute to the neighborhood economy.
 Study after study has found that adding protected lanes significantly boosts sales for local shops, restaurants, and other businesses.

-Ironically, Evanston—the number one suburban beneficiary of Sheridan Road – has already built protected lanes on the own portion next to Northwestern University.
+Ironically, Evanston—the number one suburban beneficiary of Sheridan Road – has already built protected lanes on its own portion of the roadway next to Northwestern University.
 South of there, the north-south road is called Chicago Avenue, the equivalent of Clark Street in Chicago.
-There's currently a plan to add PBLs on Chicago Avenue from Davis all the way south to Howard as part of a forward-looking complete street project, with IDOT’s blessing and $3 million in state funding.
+There's currently a plan to add PBLs on Chicago Avenue from Davis all the way south to Howard, the Rogers Park border as part of a forward-looking complete street project, with IDOT’s blessing and $3 million in state funding.

 The existing Chicago Avenue PBL connects with the protected lane at Sheridan Road, shown, a few blocks north of Davis Street.
 Photo: John Greenfield